Quick info

 1 mg etizolam corresponds to 10 mg diazepam

-If medicines are obtained on the black market or on the internet and not from a pharmacy/medical facility, the contents are unclear.
-Have the medicine tested for the exact ingredients in a drug check!
+We are not aware of any extenders in Etizolam obtained from a legal source (doctor or pharmacy).
+If medication is obtained on the black market or online and not from a pharmacy/medical facility, the contents are unclear.
+Have the medication tested for the exact ingredients in a drug check!

 If you or someone else needs urgent help after taking drugs or alcohol, call an ambulance on 144.
 Tell the emergency responders everything you know.